The car of the future? Ford applies for patent on car that can automatically repossess itself

 If the owner persists in ignoring these messages, the vehicle would, in the words of Ford's patent application, "initiate execution of a multi-step repossession procedure."

 Step one involves making the owner pay in other ways.
 Features like the air conditioning, cruise control, or the radio might stop working.
-(Some of that is already possible in many vehicles.)
+(Some of those are already do-able in many vehicles.)

 If that doesn't work, the vehicle could become proactively irritating.
 The stereo might be programmed to "emit an incessant and unpleasant sound every time the owner is present in the vehicle," according to the patent.